132nd-vWing/ATRM_Brief/Pages/R6_ESCORT_TASK.md

 ### ESCORT Mission
-Your mission is to escort friendly convoy from startlocation:  to endlocation: T6.2 Weapon storage.
+Your mission is to escort friendly convoy from startlocation:  to endlocation: T6.2 Weapon storage.<br>
-Once convoy have arrived at the weapon storage, mission is over and you can RTB.
+Once convoy have arrived at the weapon storage, mission is over and you can RTB.<br>

 TASK:
 - Scan ahead of the convoy to eliminate any potential threats.